 Understanding your award

 You will be notified when your financial aid award is ready to view in CampS.
 There are different types of aid with different responsibilities around each of them.
-To help you make the best decision for you, we want to make sure you understand each of the different types of aid.
+To help you make the best decision for yourself, we want to make sure you understand each of the different types of aid.

 Accepting/Declining your award